Solar Integrated Roofing Corp. - GuruFocus.com

-David Massey to Continue to Serve as Co-Chairman of the Board of Directors
+Seasoned Finance Executive Brings Significant SEC Reporting, Financial Controls and Analysis Experience to SIRC Ahead of Planned 2023 Uplisting

-HENDERSON, Nev., Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Solar Integrated Roofing Corp.
-(SIRC, Financial), an integrated, single-source solar power, roofing systems installation and EV charging company, today announced the appointment of veteran technology executive George B. Holmes as its Co-Chairman and Chief Executive Officer, effective immediately.
-David Massey will continue to serve as Co-Chairman of the Company’s Board of Directors through the Company’s planned uplist to Nasdaq.
+HENDERSON, Nev., Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Solar Integrated Roofing Corp.
+(SIRC, Financial), an integrated, single-source solar power, roofing systems installation and EV charging company, today announced the appointment of seasoned financial executive Martin “Marty” McDermut as its Chief Financial Officer, effective immediately.

-George B. Holmes is a senior executive with over 35 years of hands-on experience managing and developing companies ranging in size from $400K to $4B, spanning a broad range of technologies.
-Previously, Mr. Holmes was Chairman and CEO of Resonant Inc., a Nasdaq-listed provider of radio frequency (RF) filter solutions for the mobile industry, where he led the company from the early stages of development to a successful sale to Murata Manufacturing Company, Ltd., an established global leader in the electronics industry.
-Prior to joining Resonant, Mr. Holmes served in senior executive roles at Tigo Energy, Energous, SolarBridge Technologies, Agere Systems (formerly Lucent MicroElectronics), Ortel Corp (acquired by Lucent MicroElectronics), Level One Communications and Symmetricom.
-Mr. Holmes holds a B.A. in Business Administration from the University of Puget Sound and a Diploma in International Business from Nyenrode Business University, Netherlands.
+Martin McDermut brings more than 30 years of broad financial leadership to SIRC, with a strong track record in strategic and financial planning, business development, mergers and acquisitions, and SEC reporting for NASDAQ-listed technology companies.
+Prior to joining SIRC, McDermut was CFO of Resonant Inc., a Nasdaq-listed provider of radio frequency (RF) filter solutions for the mobile device industry, before being acquired by Murata Manufacturing.
+Prior to Resonant, McDermut served as Vice President and CFO of Applied Micro Circuits Corporation, a publicly traded semiconductor company, which was acquired by MACOM Technology Solutions Holdings.
+In addition, he previously served as Senior Vice President, Finance and CFO of Vitesse Semiconductor Corporation, a publicly traded semiconductor company, which was acquired by Microsemi Corporation.
+He also previously served as CFO for other publicly traded companies including Iris International Inc. and Superconductor Technologies Inc. He is a member of the board of directors of CDTi Advanced Materials, Inc. and he also serves as a member of the Board of Trustees of Sansum Clinic and on the Board of Trustees of CSUCI Foundation.
+McDermut holds a BA in Economics from the University of Southern California and an MBA from the University of Chicago Booth School of Business.
+He is a Certified Public Accountant.

-“We are privileged to have secured a tenured executive of George’s caliber, bringing the public markets and business experience needed as we work towards a planned Nasdaq uplisting,” said David Massey, Co-Chairman of SIRC.
-“George will prove instrumental in leading the SIRC family of companies to the next level, forming a truly national organization with the ability to scale and drive value creation.
+“On behalf of our board and management team, I would like to welcome Marty to the position of Chief Financial Officer,” said George B. Holmes, Chief Executive Officer of SIRC.
+"I have had the privilege of working with Marty at Resonant – where he served as Chief Financial Officer – and believe his experience in growing technology companies, SEC reporting as well as his invaluable experience with mergers and acquisitions will be instrumental for us here at SIRC.
+I firmly believe that Marty will prove invaluable as a member of the SIRC executive team as we begin our journey as a fully reporting company and plans for a 2023 Nasdaq uplisting.”

 About Solar Integrated Roofing Corp.